rzmk/commit-helper/README.md

 ### `-a`

-If you want to run `git add -A` before committing, use the `-a` flag
+If you want to run `git add -A` before committing, use the `-a` flag:

 ```bash
 ch -a